 Comprehensive Overview: Unpacking the Symbolism and History

 The symbolism of colors in flags is deeply rooted in history and cultural traditions.
 Red, for instance, has long been associated with bravery, strength, and valor, often representing the blood shed in defense of one's country.
 It can also symbolize revolution, passion, and the vitality of life.
-In contrast, white is often seen as a symbol of purity, peace, and honesty.
+So in contrast, white is often seen as a symbol of purity, peace, and honesty.
 It can represent the absence of conflict, the hope for a brighter future, and the integrity of a nation's ideals.

 The Color Red: Courage, Sacrifice, and Revolution